Weilin-Liao1/Customer-segmentation-in-eCommerce-RFM-Analysis-K-Means-Clustering-/README.md

 Clustering uses machine learning and algorithms to identify how different types of data are related and create new segments based on these relationships.
 Clustering discovers relationships between data points so that they can be segmented.
 Its purpose is only to divide the subject into several homogeneous groups.

 Several algorithms are available for clustering, and they are roughly divided into hierarchical and nonhierarchical clustering techniques.
-Hierarchical clustering is classified into two categories: agglomerative and the divisive method.
+Hierarchical clustering is classified into two categories: agglomerative and divisive method.
 Further, non-hierarchical clustering contains three submethods: K-means clustering, probabilistic clustering, and self-organizing maps.

 The choice of these methods is usually subjective, and not all marketers consider one to be the optimal set of options.
 The choice of method usually depends on the question – are the results useful?
 This approach will be further discussed as the K-means is seen as the most popular clustering method among data miners.